neum-juergen/BloodSugarPredictor/README.md

 # BloodSugarPredictor
 This is a hobby project that aims to help a friend of mine with diabetes type 1 to make use of their CGM data for prediction of future blood sugar values.

 Currently, I try to predict blood sugar values 20 minutes into the future using a LSTM model.
+Current best mean squared error on the test set for my friend's sugar values is about 18 on a scale which usually runs from 39 to 400.

 # Requirements